mnforba/Terraform-custom-vpc/README.md

 ### Creating the EC2 Instance
 This is going to contain 3 parts:
 - Creating the key pair.
-This should be done in the terraform directory on your local.
+This should be done in the terraform directory on your local. use command: `ssh-keygen -t rsa -b 4096 -m pem -f demo_kp && openssl rsa -in demo_kp -outform pem && mv demo_kp demo_kp.pem && chmod 400 demo_kp.pem`
   This key should  be made an AWS key pair by adding it to the main.tf file.
 - Creating the EC2 Instance.
 You can choose your flavor and modify the codes.
 Here I am using Ubuntu 20.04.
 Before creating the EC2 instance, you need to create the data object that